 Before designing a system, it is important to have a technical discussion between the shredder team and the hydraulic pump/motor manufacturer.
 There are 12 questions that need to be taken into consideration.
 This post touches on the first three questions.

 Understanding the cooling capacity often dictates whether or not an additional pump is required or if it is necessary to increase the pump flow of an existing charge or boost pump.
-For system cooling, an important consideration is the ambient temperature where the machine will be located and operating along with the temperature of the cooling medium (likely water).
+For system cooling, an important consideration is an ambient temperature where the machine will be located and operating along with the temperature of the cooling medium (likely water).
 It is important to know how much charge or replenish pump flow is required to exchange and cool the fluid.
 If there is an inadequate heat exchanger or cooling fan, it may be required to pull additional fluid out of the system to cool it.
 As a rule-of-thumb, cooling capacity should be sized at about 25 to 30 percent of full system flow.

 Knowing the operating conditions where the pump and motor will provide the highest efficiency is critical in system design.
 The key is to size components to be able to run at or near where one can achieve the greatest output torque or horsepower.
-For example, if one runs a pump at low displacement where the swash plate angle on the pump is at a low angle, the pump is less efficient.
+For example, if one runs a pump at low displacement where the swashplate angle on the pump is at a low angle, the pump is less efficient.
 Pump manufacturer catalogs include efficiency curves that show the efficiency at different pressures.
-Overall efficiency of a typical hydraulic pump will improve as the system pressure increases, but may also have a tendency to have a slight drop off as it approaches maximum pump pressure ratings.
+The overall efficiency of a typical hydraulic pump will improve as the system pressure increases, but may also have a tendency to have a slight drop off as it approaches maximum pump pressure ratings.
 Operating the pump where it is most efficient will make system-operating conditions efficient as well.
-In general, there is a trade off when it comes to efficiency and life: Max Flow (Q) x Max Pressure (P) = Max Efficiency (%) = Minimum Life.
+In general, there is a trade-off when it comes to efficiency and life: Max Flow (Q) x Max Pressure (P) = Max Efficiency (%) = Minimum Life.

-Article by David C. Ebert, Product Manager, Parker Hannifin Corporation.
+Article by David C. Ebert, product manager, Parker Hannifin Corporation.